microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 ## Features that are currently unsupported by user-defined functions

-For completeness, here are some commonly-requested features for user-defined functions that are currently not supported:
+For completeness, here are some commonly requested features for user-defined functions that are currently not supported:

-1. Function overloading: There is currently no way to overload a function (i.e., create multiple functions with the same name and different input schema).
+1. Function overloading: There's currently no way to overload a function (a way to create multiple functions with the same name and different input schema).

 1. Default values: The default value for a scalar parameter to a function must be a scalar literal (constant).
-Furthermore, stored functions cannot have a default value of type `dynamic`.
+Furthermore, stored functions can't have a default value of type `dynamic`.